zorinayu/RUBRIC/README.md

 ## Reproducibility

-* StandardScaler + median-gamma (`--rbf-gamma -1.0`)
+- StandardScaler + median-gamma (`--rbf-gamma -1.0`)
-* Seeds via `--seed`, deterministic scikit-learn settings
+- Seeds via `--seed`, deterministic scikit-learn settings
-* All configs/metrics persisted per run
+- All configs/metrics persisted per run

 ---

----
 ## Notes
-* This README reflects `outputs/creditcard_comparison_report/summary.csv`.
-Re-run `python scripts/run_creditcard_experiments.py` to refresh.
+- This README reflects `outputs/*_comparison_report/summary.csv` where available.
+Re-run the experiment scripts to regenerate.
-* Message: ADV-soft aligns selection to PR-AUC and often improves PR-AUC/F1-Macro; effects can be dataset- and generator-dependent.
+- The ADV add-on often improves PR-AUC or F1-Macro, but gains are dataset- and generator-dependent.

 ---